se-sic/VaRA-Tool-Suite/docs/source/research_tool_docs/vara/debugging.rst

 Testing commit and git analyses
 -------------------------------

-For testing of commit and git related analyses, VaRA offers additional testing repositories, which are automatically provided to your regression or unittests.
+For testing of commit and git related analyses, VaRA offers additional testing repositories which are automatically provided to your regression or unittests.

-For unittests, just include the ``UnittestHelper.h`` and load a repository by specifying it's subpath, relative to the ``TestRepositories`` folder.
+For unittests, just include the ``UnittestHelper.h`` and load a repository by specifying its subpath, relative to the ``TestRepositories`` folder.

 .. code-block:: cpp